Star Trek project: Within Apple

 Apple's first and quickly aborted concept of porting its flagship operating system to Intel systems was in 1985, following the exit of Steve Jobs.
-Apple did not reattempt this effort until Star Trek, and didn't launch such a product until 2006.
+Apple did not reattempt this effort until Star Trek, and did not launch such a product until 2006.

 Apple has actually shipped products based upon the concept of hybridizing System 7 into a shell application platform.
 It was accomplished in the form of the startmac process and other hybridized applications launched atop its UNIX-based A/UX system.
 It was also accomplished in the form of the Macintosh Application Environment (MAE), which was the functional equivalent of Star Trek plus an embedded 68k emulator (as was the case with System 7 for Power Macintosh), running as an application for Solaris and HP/UX.
 Apple also delivered its "DOS compatible" models of Macs, which is a hybridized Mac with a concurrently functional Intel coprocessor card inside.
 System 7 and later have always had DOS filesystem compatibility.

 Although a direct x86 port of the classic Mac OS was never released to the public, determined users could make Apple's retail OS run upon non-Mac computers through emulation.
 The development of these emulation environments was said to have been inspired by the initiative shown in the Star Trek project.
 Two of the more popular 68k Macintosh emulators are vMac and Basilisk II, and a PowerPC Macintosh emulator is SheepShaver; each are written by third parties.

 Ten years after Project Star Trek, it became possible to natively run Darwin, the Unix-based core of Mac OS X, on the x86 platform by virtue of its NeXTstep foundation.
 This port was widely available because Darwin was open source under the Apple Public Source License.
 However, the Mac OS X graphical user interface, named Aqua, was proprietary.
 It was not included with Darwin, which depended on other window managers running on X11 for graphical interfaces, and thus most commercial Mac OS applications cannot run natively on Darwin alone.

-Apple ran a similar project to Star Trek for Mac OS X, called Marklar, later referred to by Steve Jobs as having been the "secret double life" of the publicly Power PC-only Mac OS.
+Apple ran a similar project to Star Trek for Mac OS X, called Marklar, later referred to by Steve Jobs as having been the "secret double life" of the publicly PowerPC-only Mac OS.
 This project was to retain OPENSTEP's x86 port, keeping Mac OS X and all supporting applications (including iLife and Xcode) running on the x86 architecture as well as that of the PowerPC.
 Marklar was publicly revealed by Apple's CEO Steve Jobs in June 2005 when he announced the Macintosh transition to Intel processors starting in 2006.